andjan3/jira-but-better/README.md

 - Boards & columns: create, rename, and delete both boards and columns.
 - User authentication: register, log in, update password, and delete account.
 - Dashboard: landing page showing latest projects and tasks assigned to the logged-in user.
+- Drag-and-drop for moving tasks within and between columns.

 ## Getting Started
 1. **Install dependencies:**